Read Full Report Asalaamu Alaikum!

-I was no longer worried that they would send me back on a plane, like so many others before me had experienced.
+I was no longer worried that they would send me back on a plane.
 The airport was beginning to empty out.
 There were no planes exiting or leaving anytime soon.
 If they were sending me back, they would need to put me in a cell and wait for the next day.
 I just prayed really hard that they’d get tired of me and finally let me go.
 I was suddenly very sleepy.

 I grabbed my backpack and walked back out to the holding room.
 The men in the room had changed.
 The uncle from the UK was still there.
 I took the seat in front of him again.
 He looked to see if the security guard was watching and mouthed to me, “Are you okay?”
 I smiled and nodded.
 I returned my gaze to the television.
 I began to notice that every hour, a soldier would stand on the level above the room and stare directly at me.
 I would stare back until he walked away.

 I was called back into interrogation after an hour.
 It was another woman.
 She had softer features and greeted me with a smile.

 “Hi!
 I’m sure you’re very tired.
 I know it’s been a long trip.
 We’re going to do this as quick as possible.
 Okay?”